 HTTP protocols, the request-response cycle, and status codes are fundamental concepts behind how the web works.
-HTTP defines the rules for communication between clients such as browsers and servers.

 The request-response cycle explains how data is requested, processed, and delivered, while status codes communicate the result of each request.